 If you are curious to know if a space is available in a certain hall without submitting a contract, you can contact the Resident Director of that building to get that info.

-$150 prepayment is required when submitting the on-line contract.
+$150 prepayment or waiver is required when submitting the on-line contract.

 If you are interested in moving to another residence hall/room, they must follow the room reservation schedule.